FAQs and Useful Tenant Information

 How much does it cost to live off-campus in student housing?

-Living off campus can be a lot cheaper than living in halls at your university - on campus you can expect to pay upwards of £100 per week!
+Living off-campus can be a lot cheaper than living in halls at your university.
 By choosing a house off-campus you can save potentially hundreds of pounds each per year.

 Where can I find people to rent student housing with?